tyler-wittreich/CS383HW2-UML/README.md

 --------------

 1. Branch
-2. On the new branch, work on your changed (in our case, add a new document!)
+2. On the new branch, work on your changes (in our case, add a new document!)
 3. Pull Request
 4. Merge